The NHS workers who have died during the coronavirus pandemic

 – Emily Perugia, care worker

 She was described by a colleague as a “lovely woman, who never said no to any requests”.
-Her mother, sister, brother and fiance all work for the same NHS trust she represented.
+Ms Perugia’s mother, sister, brother and fiance all work for the same NHS trust as her.

 – Glen Corbin, nurse

-The 59-year-old had worked at the Park Royal Centre for Mental Health in Harlesden, north-west London, for more than 25 years and his Central and North West London NHS Foundation Trust announced his death on April 4.
+The 59-year-old had worked at the Park Royal Centre for Mental Health in Harlesden, north-west London, for more than 25 years and his employer, the Central and North West London NHS Foundation Trust, announced his death on April 4.

 – Rebecca Mack, nurse